wp-plugins/woocommerce-multilingual/readme.txt

 * First release

 == Upgrade Notice ==

+= 2.0 =
+More variation fixes and compatibility with WooCommerce 2.x

 = 1.5 =
 Variation translation works a lot better now.
 This version runs best with WooCommerce 1.6.6.